yugabyte/yugabyte-db/docs/content/preview/faq/general.md

 [YugabyteDB Anywhere](../../yugabyte-platform/overview/) is commercial software for running a self-managed YugabyteDB-as-a-Service.
 It has built-in cloud native operations, enterprise-grade deployment options and world-class support.
 It is the simplest way to run YugabyteDB in mission-critical production environments with one or more regions (across both public cloud and on-premises data centers).

-[Yugabyte Cloud](../../yugabyte-cloud/cloud-quickstart/) is Yugabyte's fully-managed cloud service on Amazon Web Services (AWS) and Google Cloud Platform (GCP).
+[YugabyteDB Managed](../../yugabyte-cloud/cloud-quickstart/) is Yugabyte's fully-managed cloud service on Amazon Web Services (AWS) and Google Cloud Platform (GCP).
 [Sign up](https://www.yugabyte.com/cloud/) to get started.

 For a more detailed comparison between the above, see [Adopt YugabyteDB Your Way ](https://www.yugabyte.com/platform/#compare-editions).